-Should the provider fail and it does not prove possible to find another provider willing to take on the plans, then Freeman Brothers would expect that plan-holders will receive a full refund of the amounts paid.
-At the valuation date, the total liability that would be payable on that basis would be £3.5m including any capital gains tax payable.
-The assets at the valuation date are therefore 113% of the potential liability that would be payable in an insolvency situation.
+Should the provider fail, and it does not prove possible to find another provider willing to take on the plans, then Freeman Brothers would expect that planholders will receive a full refund of the amounts paid.
+At the valuation date, the total liability that would be payable from both trusts on that basis would be c.£3.3m including any capital gains tax payable.
+This compares with assets at the valuation date of c£3.6m for both trusts.
 If this position crystallised then this would allow paying more than a full refund to customers over and above the amounts that they have paid for their funeral plan.